-All above is what really I faced, except for the Google Forms part.
+All the above is what I faced, except for the Google Forms part.
 If you’re facing the problems mentioned.
 You might wanna consider SwitchX.
 I built it myself above a framework called Laravel.
-You know, I’ve spent a lot of time learning Laravel, so there’s no need to be doubt.
+You know, I’ve spent a lot of time learning Laravel, so there’s no need to be doubted.

-So basically, SwitchX is developed based on “What’s really important for an operation of a small business”.
-So a small business operation, isn’t really that much.
+So basically, SwitchX is developed based on “What’s important for the operation of small business”.
+So a small business operation isn’t that much.

-It’s basically more than that, but I think you get it.
+It’s more than that, but I think you get it.

-Details about the system is coming, click here for more the updates.
+Details about the system are coming, click here for more the updates.